 Carbon Offsets

-CommonWealth’s carbon market activity focuses on business-to-business transactions, working with institutions, corporations, environmental commodity traders and other market intermediaries.
-Accordingly, the information that follows is intended primarily for use by entities considering large-volume (i.e., 1,000 metric tons or greater) purchases or retirements of verified carbon-equivalent emissions reductions via bi-lateral transactions that are initiated off-line.
+CommonWealth’s carbon market activity focuses on business-to- business transactions, working with institutions, corporations, environmental commodity traders and other market intermediaries.
+Accordingly, the information that follows is intended primarily for use by entities considering large-volume purchases or retirements of verified carbon-equivalent emissions reductions via bi-lateral transactions that are initiated off-line.
 Such transactions typically involve one-time delivery of previously registered, serialized offsets.
 However, they may occasionally involve forward commitments for delivery of offsets associated with future emissions reductions.
 The transactions are subject to the terms of standardized purchase and sale agreements that also serve as trade confirmations.

 Available quantities.
 The quantity of offsets generated by any project will vary based on factors that affect its operations.
-For discussion purposes, offsets generated by the Greater New Bedford LFG Utilization Project may be available in quantities up to approximately 100,000 metric tons per year.
+For discussion purposes, offsets generated by the Greater New Bedford LFG Utilization Project may be available in quantities ranging from 100,000 to 125,000 metric tons per year.

 For more information regarding offset price, terms and availability please contact Anton Finelli at (617) 327-8146 or by email at afinelli@crmcx.com.